ezzy1337/Pathos/README.testing.md

 bloated.
 Even when testing the scenario where every middleware, and integration does exactly what it is supposed to do the test is more like an end-to-end test which is yet another step up the testing pyramid.
-Good integration tests strike a balance between using production like data and swapping out dependencies that are not to focus of the test.
+Good integration tests strike a balance between using production like data and swapping out dependencies that are not the focus of the test.
 For example to test a controller is behind the auth middleware the database doesn't need to be seeded with test data, nor do actual queries need to be executed against a database.